 Essential Fatty Acids (EFAs) are fats that are required by our bodies and necessary to good health but which we’re unable to produce biologically.
 That means we have to obtain them through our diets.
 Omegas -3 and -6 are essential fatty acids which have such a good reputation for improving health and bodily performance that the US military is considering supplementing the diets of its soldiers with Omega 3 to encourage benefits ranging from heart health to brain function and from combating depression to safeguarding pregnancy, eye health and cutting the risk of cancers.
-One of the key benefits of EFAs are their anti-inflammatory properties, which is why Thomasina Miers has based this month’s recipe around a great source of Omega-3, mackerel.
-Omega-3 fatty acids has been found to be beneficial in individuals with rosacea, ocular rosacea and the inflammatory skin disease psoriasis, leading to reduced itching and erythema.
+One of the key benefits of EFAs are their anti-inflammatory properties, in particular Omega-3 has been which has been found to be beneficial in individuals with rosacea, ocular rosacea and the inflammatory skin disease psoriasis, leading to reduced itching and erythema.

 EFAs support the cardiovascular, reproductive, immune, and nervous systems.
 The human body needs them to manufacture and repair cell membranes, enabling the cells to obtain optimum nutrition and expel harmful waste products.
 A primary function of EFAs is the production of prostaglandins, which regulate body functions such as heart rate, blood pressure, blood clotting, fertility, conception, and play a role in immune function by regulating inflammation and encouraging the body to fight infection.
 Omega-3s are used in the formation of cell walls, making them supple and flexible, and improving circulation and oxygen uptake with proper red blood cell flexibility and function.
 Some Omega-6s can help improve diabetic neuropathy, rheumatoid arthritis, PMS, skin disorders (e.g. psoriasis and eczema), and aid in cancer treatment.
 Omega-9 is not technically an EFA but is reputed to be effective in lowering heart attack risk and hardening of the arteries.